 Unlike rosin, live rosin does require a solvent due to the excess liquid in fresh cannabis.

 Rosin can be made in the comfort of your own home.
 All you need is a hair straightener, dried forms of cannabis, and wax paper.
-If you want to learn more, check out this article.

 Live rosin, however, is a bit more complicated, due to the fact that a solvent is required to filter the cannabinoids from the water present in fresh and frozen flower.